Terms of Reference

 Meeting arrangements

 The Advisory Group must meet at least four times per financial year.
-This can be face-to-face or via video or teleconference.
-A majority of members must attend for it to proceed.
+Members must attend all meetings in person, unless prior permission is granted by the co-chairs.
+A majority of members must attend the meeting for it to proceed.
 The co-chairs must attend all meetings.

 All members will usually agree on a decision.
 If this does not happen, the co-chairs may ask for members to vote on a decision.
 If this happens, decisions will be based on the majority agreeing.
 If there is no agreement, the co-chairs make the final decision.